juokaz/blog.webspecies.co.uk/_posts/2011-09-09-dependencies-management-in-php-projects.markdown

 ### Conclusion

 One way or another you will have to solve this problem.
 I'd say the easiest way to start with and have some room to grow is to integrate this with you build scripts, even as a simple bash script.
+Don't try to reinvent the wheel if you need something more sophisticated - there exists working tools already, so just give some of them a go.
 Just make sure you know what version you want to depend on and have some safety nets against disappearing sources.